graphistry/graphistry-cli/docs/rhel_7_6_setup.md

 # Red Hat Enterprise Linux 7.6 (RHEL) manual configuration

+For latest test version of scripts, see your Graphistry release's folder `etc/scripts`.

+# Warning

 We do *not* recommend manually installing the environment dependencies.
 Instead, use a Graphistry-managed Cloud Marketplace instance, a prebuilt cloud image, or another partner-supplied starting point.

-However, sometimes a manual installation is necessary, or to otherwise run on RHEL instead of the provided Ubuntu AMIs.
+However, sometimes a manual installation is necessary.
+Use this script as a reference.
+For more recent versions, check your Graphistry distribution's `etc/scripts` folder, and its links to best practices.

+# About

 The reference script below was last tested with an AWS RHEL 7.6 2019 AMI on a P3.2 (V100) and Nvidia RAPIDS 0.7.

 * EPEL 7
 * Nvidia driver 430.40